Why It Works

 You start by making a shaped and chilled bottom pie crust.
 You have the option of partially blind baking it first, if you prefer it to be well-done (as I do).
 You may also choose to reserve a cup of the whole pecans to lightly place on the top of the filling just before the pie goes into the oven.

-During baking, remember to place patches of aluminum foil over the top of the filling or the crust if you're concerned that either are looking a little too dark.
+During baking, remember to place patches of aluminum foil over the top of the filling or the crust if you're concerned that either is looking a little too dark.

 To fashion a foil shield to protect the nuts, start by folding a sheet of aluminum foil in half, then into quarters.
 Fold the quartered foil into a triangle, then again into a smaller triangle.
 Place the center of the triangle at the center of the pie, then cut the foil with a pair of kitchen shears at the edge of the filling.